 Aligned by Design: How Teacher Compensation Reform Can Support and Reinforce Other Educational Reforms

-TAP BrochureThe TAP brochure offers information about TAP's goals, elements and proven results in raising student achievement across a diverse set of urban, suburban and rural schools throughout the country.
+TAP BrochureThe TAP brochure offers information about the TAP system's goals, elements and proven results in raising student achievement across a diverse set of urban, suburban and rural schools throughout the country.
 It also provides ways in which individuals, foundations and corporations can partner with TAP to help expand and sustain the system.

 TAP System Training Portal BrochureThe TAP System Training Portal brochure provides an overview of the portal's features— including the extensive TAP Strategies Database and Video Library—as well as information about how to sign up.